Green-Software-Foundation/if-docs/docs/major-concepts/time.md

 ## Toggling off time sync

-Some applications will not want to pad with zero values, and may be strict about continuous time series' being provided in the raw manifest file.
-In these cases, simply toggle the padding off in the manifest file.
+Some applications will not want to pad with zero values, and may be strict about continuous time series' being provided in the raw IMP file.
+In these cases, simply toggle the padding off in the IMP file.

 ## Time sync in your pipelines